jsanchesleao/token-manager/README.md

 Accepts a config object with the following fields:

-** endpoint: a string with the complete tokenManagerServer endpoint ** timeout: in milliseconds.
+endpoint: a string with the complete tokenManagerServer endpoint <br />
+timeout: in milliseconds.
 Defaults to 10000.

 * put(token, callback);